ibm-bluemix-mobile-services/bms-clientsdk-swift-security-googleauthentication/README.md

 end
 ```

-After doing so, the pod's sources will be added to your workspace.
-Copy the **GoogleAuthenticationManager.swift** file from the BMSGoogleAuthentication pod's source folder to you app folder.
+After you update your Podfile, the pod's sources are added to your workspace.
+Copy the `GoogleAuthenticationManager.swift` file from the `BMSGoogleAuthentication` pod's source folder to your app folder.

-Then you need to create a bridging header and add to it the following line:
+Then you need to create a bridging header and add the following line to it:
 ```Swift
 #import <Google/SignIn.h>
 ```
-After doing so add your "REVERSED_CLIENT_ID" (located in the .plist file supplied by Google's developer console) and your "Bundle Identifier" as URL Types in your project.
+After doing so add your "REVERSED_CLIENT_ID" (located in the `.plist` file you get from the Google developer console) and your "Bundle Identifier" as URL Types in your project.

 ## Getting started